abelljs/abell-website/content/tutorial/index.md

 Abell is a JavaScript-based Static-Site-Generator to help you build fast and scalable static websites.
 It is similar to tools like Jekyll, Eleventy, Hugo, and Hexo.

-Abell files are like HTML files except you can write JavaScript in double curly brackets which is then executed to build your static page.
+Abell files are like HTML files except you can write JavaScript in double curly brackets which is executed to build you a static page.

 **Input - `index.abell`**